 Targeting an A* in A Level Chemistry?

-What the A* actually requires
+What does the A* in A Level Chemistry actually require?

 Organic chemistry mechanisms: draw every arrow